SarahZhang25/optimized-RISC-V-processor/README.md

 * Processor has a real memory system with specialized instruction and data caches.
 Instruction cache uses a direct mapped cache while data cache uses a two-way cache.
 * Processor uses a 4-stage pipeline with data bypassing following the state-transition diagram below:
 ![State-transition diagram of pipelined processor](./img/pipeline_diagram.png)
-* Runtime of a quicksort algorithm is minimized
 * Quicksort algorithm written in Assembly includes Hoare partitioning, tail call elimination, loop-invariant code motion, and strategically ordered code to minimize stalling in the processor's pipeline.
 Results in >50% faster performance
-* Implments carry-select adder for faster ALU add operations
+* Implementation of carry-select adder for faster ALU add operations
 * In total, the optimizations lead to a >40% faster runtime and CPI (cycles per instruction) for the processor compared to a single cycle version of it

 Notes: